-In wavelet's applications to physics of water waves, it is quite often seen that a specific function basis is adopted for no reason or without any hint of rationality.
-The results thus yielded are fated to be problematic and equivocal, or even misleading and erroneous - mathematics does not need to be liable to physics.
-Mathematics provides the tools without any precondition while physics needs proper instrumentation and should be reasonedly.
+In wavelets' applications to physics of water waves, it is quite often seen that a specific function basis is adopted for no reason or with yet any slightest hint of rationality.
+The results thus yielded are fated to be equivocal and problematic, or even misleading and erroneous - mathematics does not need to be liable to physics.
+Mathematics provides the tools without any precondition while physics should be reasonedly and needs proper instrumentation.
 Moreover, the usefulness of a particular data analysis methodology is highly case dependent; there simply exists neither a full-fledged analyzing function basis nor an all-purpose numerical scheme for all sorts of signals and applications.
+Hence, to find a suitable, or yet the optimal, wavelet among the multitude of wavelet function bases is thereof the first priority for water wave related researches and applications.